Proverbs 15:22, “Plans fail for lack of counsel, but with many advisers they succeed.”

 After this failure, I started to seek advice from Christian lawyers, pastors, accountants and local businessmen.
 They all could relate to the kind of situation I had faced.
 Each of them had advice to give me moving forward.
 Their advice could be summed up as the following; (1) Don’t look to move into a new building without a minimum of 3-6 months operational savings, (2) When looking for a new building raise all the monies first so you can know what you can afford and (3) Never sign your personal name as a financial guarantor to something you cannot afford to cover.

 After learning these lessons the hard way I thought to myself, “If only I had this wisdom before I signed the lease for the building!”
 Then I realized, all these people were available before my mistake; all I had to do was get their advice beforehand and I could have saved myself all this hardship.

 Thankfully, the leadership of the church forgave me and allowed me to re-start the church with the lessons I had learned.
 Moving forward I was quick to set up a stronger financial committee and we made safety measures to make sure we never got into that situation again.
-As of now, almost five years later, we have a church that is growing in ways we have never experienced, with strong leaders and a balanced budget that includes a growing savings account.
+As of now, we have a church that is growing in ways we have never experienced, with strong leaders and a balanced budget that includes a growing savings account.